 These rumors also inspired the creation of at least one meme:

 A woman named Melissa Robin Schiff did indeed marry Robert Soros, the son of George Soros, in 1992.
-However, she is not Congressman Schiff’s sister.
-The wedding announcement published in the New York Times in 1992 identified Melissa Schiff’s parents as Marlene and Haskel.
-As of September 2017, the two were in the midst of a messy divorce.
+However, she is not Congressman Schiff's sister.
+The wedding announcement published in the New York Times in 1992 identified Melissa Schiff's parents as Marlene and Haskel, who as of September 2017 were in the midst of a messy divorce.

 Adam Schiff, on the other hand, was born to Sherry and Ed Schiff.
 The California congressman also has a brother named Daniel.
 Schiff does not have a sister, his spokesperson confirmed to us by email.
 His spokesperson also told us that he has no family relationship at all to Melissa Schiff.

 To some, the name George Soros invokes the idea of a shadowy Illuminati-like group pulling the strings behind a series of conspiracies.
 In recent years, he's been falsely accused of paying Black Lives Matter groups to riot, of orchestrating a "false flag" in Charlottesville, and of bankrolling women to falsely accuse former Senate Candidate Roy Moore of sexual assault.
 To these people, merely being associated with Soros is enough to totally destroy a person's credibility.
 So when Representative Adam Schiff (D-Calif.) was thrust into the political limelight in February 2018, it wasn't too surprising to see the billionaire investor's name get tossed once again into the rumor mill.